RU09342/lab-6taking-control-over-your-embedded-life-either-net/Open Loop Systems/README.md

 # Lab 6: Open Loop Systems

-This sub-folder contains the code for Lab 6: Open Loop Systems.
+This sub-folder contains the code for Lab 6: Open Loop Systems by Damon Boorstein, Stephen Glass, and Brendan Nugent.

 ## Dependencies